-On the basis of the items on the Agenda, other executives, including the Chief Operating Officer, the deputy Chief Financial Officer, the Director of Group Accounting Principles and Cross-Functional Projects, the Chief Financial Officer for Latin America, the Chairman of the Risk Prevention Committee and Chairman of the Group's Ethics Committee, the Director of the Risks and Compliance department and Group Ethics Officer, the Head of the Group's Information Systems Security department, the Executive Director, Merchandise, and Director and Chairman of Achats Marchandises Casino, the Executive Director, Corporate Development and Holdings, and the Chairman of Immobilière Groupe Casino also participated in Audit Committee meetings.
-During its review of the 2018 annual and interim financial statements, the Committee also met the Statutory Auditors without any representatives of the Company in attendance.
+On the basis of the items on the agenda, other executives, including the Chief Operating Officer, the Strategic Planning and Investment Director, the General Secretary, the deputy Chief Financial Officer, the Chairman of the Risk Prevention Committee and Chairman of the Group's Ethics Committee, the Risks and Compliance Director and Group Ethics Officer, the Director of Group Information Systems Security, the Director of Operations in charge of digital transformation, the Executive Director, Merchandise, and Chairman of Achats Marchandises Casino, the Executive Director, Corporate Development and Holdings, and the Chairman of Immobilière Groupe Casino also participated in Audit Committee meetings.
+During its review of the annual and interim financial statements, the Committee also met the Statutory Auditors without any representatives of the Company in attendance.